Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 8) Palafitos at El Dorado Maroma

-These Cancun overwater bungalows are located 30 to 40 minutes south of the Cancun Airport in Maroma Beach.
+Palafitos is just 40 minutes south of the Cancun Airport in Maroma Beach.
+Their overwater accommodations also come with private pools.
 Read: You can get off the plane and bask in your infinity plunge pool with a bottle of bubbly or tequila shots by sunset.

 Along with a private pool, your thatched roof villa has a glass floor, a jacuzzi bathtub for two and a ladder with direct ocean access so you can float like no one is watching.